TechColab/uEVSE/README.md

 I have used a single 12V PSU with the output swing acheived by an H-bridge configuration.
 This takes advantage of the fact that the PE (Protective Earth) of the car & the Earth from the mains, are not related to the 0V power rail of the electonics.
 This does mean than a fully isolated PSU is an ABSOLUTE requirement but it should be anyway.
-In practice, I bought 3 different designs of the cheapest 12V PSU modules from AliExpress and all were good enough.
+In practice, I bought the 3 cheapest different designs of 12V PSU modules from AliExpress and all were good enough.
+Two were under GBP 2.00

 The CP signal also needs to follow a multi-stage protocol sequence to make the car happy enough to start drawing current.
 As JL noted, his car was pretty tolerant of the sequence and a definitive specification for the timing of the sequence stages cannot be found online.
 This made me wonder how much more of the protocol sequence could be skipped.